montaubantourisme-18.jpg

 1872-1931

-Marcel-Lenoir was a true artist, he was a jeweler, draftsman, painter, and fresco artist.
+Marcel-Lenoir was a true artist, a jeweler, draftsman, painter and fresco artist.
 In 1889, at the age of 17, Marcel-Lenoir, on the advice of his father, headed for Paris.
-After a period of misery, around 1900, he had his first success and became the Marcel-Lenoir illuminator.
-A complex, bewitching, fiercely independent character, incapable of compromise with the critics and the art market, he owes his success today only to the intrinsic quality of his work.
-A musée dedicated to his works is to be discovered in Montricoux (82).
+After a period of poverty, around 1900, he achieved his first successes and became the Marcel-Lenoir illuminator.
+A complex, bewitching, fiercely independent character, incapable of compromise with the critics and the art market, he owes his success today solely to the intrinsic quality of his work.
+A museum dedicated to his work can be found in Montricoux (82).

 François Desnoyer